culvertsoft/mgen/using_gen_code_tabs/java_example_1.md

 We define our serialization functions:

+{% highlight java %}

-      static String toJSON(final MGenBase object)
+static String toJSON(MGenBase object)
         throws IOException {

     // Create an output to stream the object to OutputStream stream = new ByteArrayOutputStream();

     // Create a writer object
     JsonPrettyWriter writer = new JsonPrettyWriter(stream, classRegistry);

     // Write the object
     writer.writeObject(object);

     // Return the written string
     return new String(bos.toByteArray(), charset);
 }

-      static <T extends MGenBase> T fromJSON(String json, Class<T> cls) throws IOException {
+static <T extends MGenBase> T fromJSON(String json, Class<T> cls)
+        throws IOException {

     // Create a data source to stream objects from
     // Standard Java InputStream objects can also be used StringReader stream = new StringReader(json);

     // Create a reader object
     JsonReader reader = new JsonReader(stream, classRegistry);

     // Read the object (the read is polymorphic) return reader.readObject(cls);
 }

+{% endhighlight %}

 Lastly comes the main function which uses the above: